mcguinness/okta-oidc-sample/readme.md

 Sample Single-Page Web App (SPA) for Okta OpenID Connect

-You can find the main javascript code in `/js/app.js`
+You can find the main javascript code in `/js/app.js` and html in `oidc.html`

 ## Sample Scenarios